Game Day Guide: Providence Park

 What to Wear

 Portland rain is real.
 Even summer matches can get damp.
 Bring a rain jacket or poncho.
-Umbrellas are technically allowed but will annoy people behind you -- a hood is the move.
+Umbrellas are technically allowed but will annoy people behind you.
+A hood is the move.

 Thorns red and green are the standard.
 For Dark Mode Night (March 20 vs Seattle), wear all black.
 For Pride Night, rainbow everything.
 Check the schedule page for theme nights.